NumEconCopenhagen/projects-2023-rvcode/modelproject/README.md

 # Model analysis project

-Our project is titled **Analysis of the Solow Model ** where we have added the extra element XX
+Our project is titled **Analysis of the Solow Model ** where we have added the extra element of endegenous growth in technology

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).